miracl/mfa-client-sdk-android/README.md

 ### Prerequisites

 1. Download and install Android Studio or higher with Android SDK 16 or higher
-1. Download or Clone the project and its submodule to \<mfa-client-sdk-android\>
+1. Download or Clone the project

 ### Building the Milagro Mobile SDK